Iwaizumi doesn't know what's wrong with Oikawa.

 "Yeah," Oikawa hums in reply.
 "I am."

 Oikawa holds Takeru's hand on the way home and doesn't let go.
 The sky is darkening, turning shades of red to purple and then navy and Iwaizumi thinks of the timer.
 That's one day less.
-He bumps shoulders with Oikawa, fingers gently brushing before he reaches out and twines their fingers.
+He bumps shoulders with Oikawa, hands gently brushing before he reaches out and twines their fingers.

 Iwaizumi sees the surprise in Oikawa's eyes before he ducks his head and smiles shyly.
 His fingers curl against Iwaizumi's and Iwaizumi doesn't know if his heart has always been beating this strangely or if it's just the situation of things.
 He doesn't know when he got bold enough to take Oikawa's hand in his.
 It's only been, what, five days?